Dynamic variables

 • First messages to personalize greetings

-• Tool parameters to pass user-specific data
+• Tool parameters and headers to pass user-specific data

 Here are a few examples where dynamic variables are useful: